 - 1. Jumpers not indicated are for test purposes only. - 2.
-See Chapter 2 for detailed information on jumpers, I/O ports and - JF1 front panel connections. - 3. "•" indicates the location of Pin 1. - 4.
-SCSI is for the X7DA8 only - 5.
-Please install the ZCR card on the green slot for it to work properly.

-6. The drawings and pictures shown in this manual were based on the latest PCB Revision available at the time of publishing of the manual.
+See Chapter 2 for detailed information on jumpers, I/O ports and JF1 front panel connections. - 3. " " indicates the location of Pin 1. - 4.
+Please install the ZCR card on the green slot for it to work properly. - 5.
+The drawings and pictures shown in this manual were based on the latest PCB Revision available at the time of publishing of the manual.
 The motherboard you've received may or may not look exactly the same as the graphics shown in the manual.